ricmmartins/highly-available-scalable-wordpress-azure/README.md

    --private-dns-zone $privateDNSZoneNameStorage \
    --zone-name storage
 ```
-# Disable secure transfer setting on Storage Account as isn't supported on NFS protocol
+# Disable secure transfer setting on Storage Account
+ The secure transfer setting isn't supported on NFS protocol, so it's required to disable it:
 ```
 az storage account update -g $resourceGroupName -n $storageAccountName --https-only false
 ```
-# Register your subscription to use the NFS 4.1 protocol, as NFS is a preview feature at this time
+# Register your subscription to use the NFS 4.1 protocol
+As NFS is a preview feature at this time, you need register your subscription to be able to use.
 ```
 az feature register \
     --name AllowNfsFileShares \